wucheeman/Chime/README.md

 ## How to get started with the app
 Eventually you will be able to use Chime online at Heroku or to download and install it locally, but it's not yet ready.

+To work locally with the databasem make sure that you have Node.js, MySQL and the dependencies listed in the package.json installed.
+Run this script in the root directory ($ is the command prompt):

+  $ bash ./setupDB.sh (Windows)

+OR

+  $ ./setupDB.sh (Mac/Linux)

+One of its steps starts Node's express server.
+When it has run, stop the server with

+  $ CTRL-C

 ## Authors
 Chime is being built by the team listed below, along with each person's responsibilities: